-As part of the k6 Cloud offering, k6 Cloud Results enables you to visualize, store, analyze, and trend your test results.
-All tests that utilize k6 Clouds Results will be analyzed by our Performance Insights algorithms to detect patterns associated with performance issues.
+k6 Cloud Results visualizes, stores, analyzes, and presents trends for your test results.
+For all tests that use k6 Clouds Results, Performance Insights algorithms analyze the script and results to promote good practices and detect patterns associated with performance issues.

-As you continue to use k6 Cloud Results, we will also automatically create trending graphs so that you can keep track of how performance of your system changes over time.
-This is helpful for identifying creeping performance issues before they become larger problems.
+As you use k6 Cloud Results, k6 automatically creates trending graphs that track your system performance over time.
+These graphs help you identify creeping performance issues before they become serious.

-The Performance Overview section displays high level data for your test.
-If the test is running live metrics are displayed.
+The Performance Overview section displays high-level data for your test.
+While the test runs, it displays live metrics.

-The first signal of a good or bad result will generally be in the Performance Overview panel.
-Here are the most common patterns to consider.
+The first sign of a good or bad result is usually in the Performance Overview panel.

 Typical signs of a good result: